-A New Survey Finds Eighty Percent Of Women Have Experienced Sexual Harassment
+A New Survey Finds 81 Percent Of Women Have Experienced Sexual Harassment

 Loading...

 "She was walking from her high school in a very privileged, affluent area, an area that most people would define as very safe," Raj recalls.
-"As she was walking alone around 3 'o clock in the afternoon, there was a group of boys that started calling out to her and saying things like nice hips.
-And it just made her feel so uncomfortable she didn't walk alone any more."
+"As she was walking alone around 3 o'clock in the afternoon, there was a group of boys that started calling out to her and saying things like 'nice hips.'
+And it just made her feel so uncomfortable [that] she didn't walk alone anymore."

-Like Raj's daughter, most women (and men) first experience sexual harassment pretty early in life — during pre-teen or teenage years.
+Like Raj's daughter, most women (and men) first experience sexual harassment pretty early in life — during preteen or teenage years.
 "That's really disconcerting," says Raj.

 Similarly disconcerting is the fact that most victims don't report their experiences, says Decker.
 "People don't even mention it to friends, families."
 And so, sexual harassment is "thriving on the silence of women," granting impunity to perpetrators, she says.